Learning Task Priorities from Demonstrations: Learning task prioritization hierarchies from demonstrations

 or, alternatively,

 where $ \mb{J}_{\!1}, \mb{J}_{\!2} $ and $ \mb{N}_{\!1}, \mb{N}_{\!2} $ are the Jacobians of each task and corresponding null space projection matrices.
 Figure \ref{fig:planarPriorities} shows the two different prioritization strategies: priority on orientation (Figure \ref{fig:planarPrioritiesOrient}) and priority on position (Figure \ref{fig:planarPrioritiesPos}).
 Each demonstration is a snapshot of the robot, after satisfying the task space constraints as best as possible.
 In both scenarios, when the two references can be achieved simultaneously (orange and yellow references), the robot successfully fulfills the two tasks.
-When the two references are incompatible, the robot prioritizes one over the other, according to the employed hierarchy (blue and purple references).
+When the two references are incompatible, the robot prioritizes one over the other, according to the demonstrated hierarchy (blue and purple references).

-We propose to interpret \eqref{eq:strictPriorityx1}, \eqref{eq:strictPriorityx2} as two candidate hierarchies, $ \{\mb{A}^{(1)}, \mb{A}^{(2)} \}$, that prioritize the tasks differently.
-We wish to learn which one was demonstrated, given observations of the desired operational space velocities $ \mb{\dot{x}}_1, \mb{\dot{x}}_2 $.
+We propose to treat the linear operators $ \{\mb{A}^{(1)}, \mb{A}^{(2)} \}$, defined in \eqref{eq:strictPriorityx1}, \eqref{eq:strictPriorityx2} as two \textit{candidate hierarchies}, which prioritize the tasks differently.
+The aim is to learn which hierarchy was demonstrated, given observations of the desired operational space velocities $ \mb{\dot{x}}_1, \mb{\dot{x}}_2 $.
 These are equivalent to the task errors, up to a constant gain.
-One way to do this is through the analysis of the task space motion $ \mb{\hat{\dot{x}}}^{(j)} = \mb{J} \mb{\hat{\dot{q}}}^{(j)}$, that would result from the application of each candidate hierarchy $ j\in\{1,2\} $, i.e.,
+One way to do this is through the analysis of the task space motion $ \mb{\hat{\dot{x}}}^{(j)} = \mb{J} \mb{\hat{\dot{q}}}^{(j)}$ that would result from the application of each candidate hierarchy $ j\in\{1,2\} $, i.e.,

 for hierarchy $ \mb{A}^{(1)} $, and